marcopaglio/kip-sequential/README.md

   * retrieve data (i.e. width, height, channels and pixel values) from an image specified by the path, through its `stbi_load` function, which also converts them in RGB images;
   * save the transformed image into a new JPG image through its `stbi_write_jpg` function.

-  In both cases, it stores the RGB pixel sequentially as an array of `unsigned char`, so proper convertion from/to the format used in the code is required.
+  In both cases, it stores RGB pixels sequentially as an array of `unsigned char`, so proper convertion from/to the format used in the code is required.
 To use *stb*, you must include its two header files (`stb_image.h`, `stb_image_write.h`) in your project and then use the following definitions and inclusions in the code in which it is used:
   ```
   #define STB_IMAGE_IMPLEMENTATION
   #define STB_IMAGE_WRITE_IMPLEMENTATION